epistech/larp-calendar/README.md

 * nerdnyc.ics — raw ICS file has been used for testing the parsing engine.
 * parseLatLng.rb — extracts lat/lng values from a JSON file. — _deprecated?_

+## TODO
+- Investigate what the difference in lat/long values is for a given location radius.
+- Better understand the implementation location-awareness on the front-end.

+## Wish List
+- Sorted
+- Defined regions for core area sorts, instead of just date.
+- Web-based location awareness that triggers this location sorting.

 ## Notes for future development